-Jackets also get wet from the inside out.
+Waterproof cycling ackets also get wet from the inside out.
 However breathable they are, it’s possible to sweat faster than they can breathe.
-Over time, a build up of sweat and dirt will make a jacket’s fabric less breathable.
-So it’s important to wash it to keep it working properly (and to stop it ponging).
+Over time, a build-up of sweat and dirt will make a cycling jackets fabric less breathable.
+This means it’s important to wash it to keep it working properly (and to stop it ponging).

-Don’t just chuck it in the machine.
+That said, don’t just chuck it in the washing machine.
 Read the label.
-Some aren’t meant to be tumble dried.
+Some jackets aren’t meant to be tumble dried.
 Others can only be washed at 30 or 40 degrees.
 And no breathable jacket should ever be washed with fabric conditioner.
-Your conditioner-coated jacket will feel softer, but it won’t breathe properly and it will feel clammier against the skin as it won’t wick away sweat as well.
+Your conditioner-coated jacket will feel softer, but won’t breathe properly, and will feel clammier against the skin as it won’t wick away sweat as well.

 Any rip or hole in a waterproof jacket will make it disproportionately leaky, as the water that gets in will spread through capillary action.
-Tear an elbow and your hole arm will get wet in heavy rain.
+A tear in an elbow means your whole arm will get wet in heavy rain.
 Some manufacturers (e.g. Endura) offer a repair service.
 Or you can try it yourself.
 You’ll need seam seal tape or a patch kit.

-After several years, you may need to replace your jacket.
+After several years, you may need to replace your waterproof cycling jacket.
 Why not get a Cyclescheme equipment-only package?